willtchambering/forked_devops_for_the_desperate/README.md

         ```
     - GOOGLE majorly sucks
         The first Skaffold error was that the URL provided on: https://skaffold.dev/docs/install/ was returning an error (up until today)

+        Then, it wanted to know where the default repo was (despite being in one).
+So, I used the `--default-repo .` option.

-        skaffold was causing a reference error in docker by converting the "/" to an "_" in the image tag
+        After that, Skaffold was causing a reference error in docker by converting the "/" to an "_" in the image tag
         ```
         Generating tags...
          - dftd/telnet-server -> ./dftd_telnet-server:0c778a6
         ```

         After changing the api version in the skaffold.yaml file, it gave me the correct URL for getting the latest release.
           This gave an even worse error.
 So, I restored the api version, and the same error persisted.

+        It finally worked when I went up a directory, ran `skaffold dev --cleanup=false`, received an error that included `skaffold init`,
+           went back to my previous directory, and ran it again, where it finally worked.
+At this point, I went downstairs for a few hours
+           and the computer went to sleep.
+Once revived, the skaffold could not recognize changes in its directory.

     - Install *container-structure-test*:
         - https://github.com/GoogleContainerTools/container-structure-test